Types of flea treatments

 Essential fatty acids (EFAs) regulate inflammation and help maintain a healthy lipid (oil) layer on the skin.
 In addition to promoting stronger, more resilient skin, EFA supplements reduce flaking, shedding, skin inflammation due to allergies, and improve immune system function.
 To provide a good balance of EFAs, we recommend rotating different varieties of fish oil, in addition to feeding a diet that contains healthy fats from grass-fed meats.

 Because they greatly enhance the utilization of all nutrients, digestive enzymes improve the effectiveness of any nutritional flea remedy, helping it to work faster and more completely.
 Enzymes can help lessen flea bite allergies!
-Wisley Enzymes Plus is a blend of plant-grown digestive enzymes, rosehips (a natural source of Vitamin C), and kelp, a good source of the trace minerals that catalyze enzyme activity.
+Wisley Enzymes Plus is a blend of plant-grown digestive enzymes, rosehips (a natural source of Vitamin C), and kelp, a good source of trace minerals that catalyze enzyme activity.
 Results will be visible in two to six weeks, depending on your pet’s age, health, and size.
 Using an enzyme supplement year-round will improve overall health and prevent fleas from gaining a toehold at the beginning of each flea season.

 Step 2: remove and repel fleas from your pet